MUNsdh/readthedocs/docs/source/Arduino Coding - RC car.rst

 The last coding concept to understand is the use of “if” statements and embedded “if” statements.
 These conditional statements will provide structure to the code and organize all the created variables, so that the correct commands are done under the correct conditions.
 When doing this part of the code, reflection of what this prototype is trying to accomplish is essential.

 For a remote controlled toy car there needs to be:

-* A deadzone,
+*  A deadzone

 *  Forward and backward deciding if statements

 *  Steering left, right or straight if statements.

 When all conditions have been discussed it is recommended to start with the easiest condition and work up to the harder parts of the code.
 Be aware of which conditions will be embedded in others and what makes logical sense to the overall goal of the project.